PeterHevesi/MiduwayPCE/README.md

 # MiduwayPCE
-Unified UI Automation & End-to-End Testing Framework -Playwright.NET for Web
+Unified UI Automation & End-to-End Testing Framework on top of Playwright.NET for Web & UIA3 for Windows
--UIA3 for Windows
--Appium for Android and iOS